R-ArcGIS/r-bridge-install/README.md

 > Copyright (C) 2015 The R Foundation for Statistical Computing
 > R is free software and comes with ABSOLUTELY NO WARRANTY.

+This toolsobx depends on [`ntfsutils`](https://github.com/sid0/ntfs):
+> (c) 2012 the Mozilla Foundation and others, licensed under the
+> Simplified BSD License.
+See the [LICENSE file](https://github.com/sid0/ntfs/blob/master/LICENSE) for details.